ArPiRobot/arpirobot.github.io/docs/guide/other/ssh.md

 ### Installing a SSH Client on your Computer

 Most modern operating systems include the OpenSSH client by default.
 Linux distributions and macOS have included it for a long time.
-More recently Windows 10 began including OpenSSH's client by default.
+Windows 10 and newer should it as well..
 The OpenSSH client is a command line program that connects to another device by ssh.
-The other device must be running an SSH server (which the Pi on the robot is).
+The other device must be running an SSH server (which the computer on the robot is).

-The OpenSSH client is invoked by running the `ssh` command in a terminal (or command prompt on Windows).
+The OpenSSH client is invoked by running the `ssh` command in a terminal.
 Run the following command to list the OpenSSH version

 ```sh
 ssh -V